mainmatter/svelte-workshop/0-welcome.iapresenter/text.md

 /assets/Finished-app.png

-- building a music player app using Sveltekit and the Soundcloud API.
+- building a music player app using SvelteKit and the Soundcloud API.
 - mix theoretical knowledge with hands on experience
 - (we will use tailwind CSS but ultimately styles are up to you)